-The number of filed applications that were withdrawn by the applicant or dismissed by the Rental Officer dropped by 9.6 percent compared to the 2017-2018 fiscal year.
-The 2018-2019 reduction is notably less than the previous fouryear average of 26.1 percent.
+The number of filed applications that were withdrawn by the applicant or dismissed by the Rental Officer increased by 36.2 percent compared to the 2018-2019 fiscal year.
+This is a notable reversal of the declining trend over the last five years, returning to similar numbers represented in the 2016-2017 fiscal year.

 Applications are usually withdrawn by the applicant when the dispute has been resolved by the parties prior to the hearing being held.
 Applications are usually dismissed by the Rental Officer when the applicant fails to serve the filed application on the respondent, the applicant fails to appear at a scheduled hearing, or the application has been filed outside the six-month time limitation set out in the Act.

-The 2018-2019 numbers for withdrawn applications suggest that applicants are less likely to withdraw their applications when the issue has been resolved before the hearing.
-Even when the parties have come to an agreement about a situation, the applicant will often choose to continue seeking an order that they can enforce if the respondent does not comply with the agreement.
-The introduction of the filing fees are likely a contributing factor to this trend as well.
+The 2019-2020 numbers for withdrawn applications suggest that more landlords and tenants are resolving their disputes, negating the need for a hearing.
+That being said, in most cases - particularly with major landlords - even when the parties have come to an agreement about a situation, the applicant will often choose to continue seeking an order that they can enforce if the respondent does not comply with the agreement.